Wiros9/book/docs/dev/plugins.rst

 Usage overview
 ==============

-A plugin can define database models, actors, actions, fixtures, template files, javascript snippets, and metadata.
-None of these components are mandatory.
+A plugin can define database models, actors, actions, fixtures, template files, javascript snippets, dependencies,  and :term:`configuration settings <plugin configuration setting>`.
+None of these are mandatory.

 The :term:`application developer` defines which plugins to install in the application's :meth:`get_installed_apps